5HT/DependentLinearPi/README.md

 * [Weakening.agda](DLPi/Weakening.agda) Definition of `Weaken` and
   weakening properties for terms and processes.

+While reading the code, use of [Fira Code](https://github.com/tonsky/FiraCode) is recommended as it contains several ligatures that make the Agda code more pleasant to read.

 ## SessionTypes

 This folder contains **encoding** functions from (dependent) session